 Many daily-life objects were found within these homes; including lamps, weaving equipment, parts of furniture and so on, but also small works of art.
 Some of them can be admired in museums at Miletus and at Berlin.

 A visit to Priene is a vivid and beautiful experience of ancient urban life.
 Exploring the site is stepping into the past and gaining a lively and comprehensive understanding of an exemplary Greek city, directly approachable and at a human scale.
-You can visit Priene with our expert guides on our Cruising to Ephesus, along with Miletus, Ephesus and many other fascinating archaeological sites.
-In 2015, we are offering this tour twice: in June and September Cruising to Ephesus.
-The site is also one of many highlights on our newly-reintroduced epic 2-week cruise from Halicarnassus to Ephesus.
+You can visit Priene with our expert guides on our 1 or 2-week Ephesus cruises.